An Increasing Role for Libraries in Research Information Management

 Convenience and Compliance: Case Studies on Persistent Identifiers in European Research Information Management

-This year OCLC Research has engaged in a joint research collaboration with LIBER (Ligue des Bibliothèques Européennes de Recherche – Association of European Research Libraries) to examine RIM practices in three European national contexts—Finland, Germany and the Netherlands—with close attention to the adoption and integration of person and organizational persistent identifiers (PIDs) and their role in supporting disambiguation, interoperability, and scaling.
-Through a series of semi-structured interviews with practitioners and stakeholders within universities, national libraries and collaborative Information and Communications Technology (ICT) organizations, the research team has developed robust case studies of national RIM infrastructures as well as specific examples of RIM practices and PID integration.
-This project complements and extends previous research and provides research managers and library leaders with useful insights on emerging practices and challenges in research management at institutional, group, and national scales.
+This report, created in collaboration with LIBER (Ligue des Bibliothèques Européennes de Recherche – Association of European Research Libraries) provides robust case studies of RIM practices in three European national contexts—Finland, Germany, and the Netherlands.
+It pays close attention to the adoption and integration of person and organizational persistent identifiers (PIDs) and their role in supporting disambiguation, interoperability, and scaling.
+The report documents national RIM infrastructures, practices, and PID integrations that were synthesized from a series of semi-structured interviews with practitioners and stakeholders within universities, national libraries, and collaborative Information and Communications Technology (ICT) organizations

 Project Lead